ruslanmv/ruslanmv.github.io/_posts/2022-01-02-Top-Big-Tech-Data-Science-Questions.md

 $$P(X=k) = p^k(1-p)^{1-k}$$

-where k*k* is the outcome of the trial (it's either 0 or1) and p*p* is the probability of success (getting heads).
-In a fair coin, p*p* can be set to 0.5, but since we have a biased coin, then let's keep calling it p*p*.
+where k is the outcome of the trial (it's either 0 or1) and p is the probability of success (getting heads).
+In a fair coin, pcan be set to 0.5, but since we have a biased coin, then let's keep calling it p.

 The Maximum Likelihood Estimation (MLE) aims to find the coefficient that maximizes p*p* given our data or trials.
 Let's say that we call our trials $$X_1*X*1, X_2*X*2,...,X_n$$, then our MLE equation would be: